-Though gas pipelines to other parts of the country were put through their land, some Groningers had to wait for over 20 years before they were connected.
+In the early 1960s, gas pipelines to other parts of the country were put through Groningen in no time.
+But some people in the gas drilling region had to wait 10 years or more for their connection.

 “I strongly feel that the people from Groningen have been short-changed.
 It is my duty to fight on behalf of my people as long as I can.”